RobinJPowell/HlockeyResultsBlot/README.md

 - !results - Returns the most recent game results.
 - !standings - Returns the current standings.
 - !playoffs - Returns the playoff picture during the regular season, and playoff standings during the playoffs.
-- !team [teamName] - Works with partial matches, so "!team nice" would return the roster of the Nice Backflippers.
+- !team [teamName] - Returns a team's roster.
+Works with partial matches, so "!team nice" would return the roster of the Nice Backflippers.
 When executed without a team name from a team's chat channel on the official Hlockey Discord, returns that team's roster.
 - !stats - Returns the top 5 players in some basic stats (goalsScored, goalsConceded, interceptions, takeaways).
 The stats command has a lot of options, so has its own section below.
 This command has the potential to return a lot of data, so will only work within the nominated stats channels.

 ### The !stats Command